Skip to main content

 Himalayan salt lamps are sold for negative-ion mood and sleep benefits.
 The measurements don't support the claim — but the warm light and the ritual do something real, just not what the marketing says.

-Peer-reviewed evidence on Himalayan salt lamps and negative ions: Smith 2017 measurement study, Perez 2013 meta-analysis, Gooley 2011 melatonin resear
+Evidence-based analysis of Himalayan salt lamps and negative ions: Smith 2017 measurement study, Perez 2013 meta-analysis, Gooley 2011 melatonin resear

 The 60-second version

-Himalayan salt lamps are sold as wellness aids that release “negative ions” To improve mood, sleep, and meditation focus.
+Himalayan salt lamps are sold as wellness aids that release “negative ions” to improve mood, sleep, and meditation focus.
 The published evidence does not support those claims.
 Multiple measured studies show salt lamps emit either no detectable negative ions or quantities far below those used in any peer-reviewed mood study.
 Even high-output negative-ion generators have produced inconsistent effects on mood and depression in randomized trials.
-The lamps make pleasant decorative warm-light objects, and the ritual of lighting one before meditation may itself help — But the “ion” Mechanism is folklore.
+The lamps make pleasant decorative warm-light objects, and the ritual of lighting one before meditation may itself help — but the “ion” mechanism is folklore.
 This article walks through what the measurements actually show, what the evidence says about negative ions in general, and the four alternatives with stronger published support for meditation practice.

 The popular claim